Converting and Importing Other CAD Format Files

 Each CAD file should ideally contain the geometry of only one object - as the entire contents of a CAD file are treated as a single VR object, it will not be possible to attach different attributes to different parts of the geometry.
 If the geometry consists of several objects with different attributes, then one file per object should be created using the CAD system and they can then be converted and imported into PHOENICS-VR individually.

-If that is not possible, the FacetFix utility can be used to extract multiple objects from a single STL or DAT file.
+If that is not possible, the import module DatMaker can be used to extract multiple objects from a single CAD or DAT file.

-Many files can be imported simultaneously, as explained below.
+Many CAD and / or DAT files can be imported simultaneously, as explained below.
 See also the tutorials on importing CAD data.

 A few points must be observed prior to generating files which are to be imported into PHOENICS, regardless of what CAD program is used: